Golang Concurrency And Workerpool: Part 1

 The Problem

-Unless we have all the resources on earth, we have limited allocations we can do for a given period of time.
-The minimal size of a goroutine object is 2K, but it can reach up to 1GB.
-The above solution runs all the tasks concurrently and let’s say for a million of these tasks, it can quickly run out of memory and CPU of the machine.
+Unless we have all the resources on earth, we are limited in the amount of memory and CPU we can allocate at a given time.
+While the initial stack size of a goroutine is only 2KB, spawning millions of them will quickly consume gigabytes of memory and crash your application.
+The above solution runs all the tasks concurrently and let's say for a million of these tasks, it can quickly run out of memory and CPU of the machine.
 Either we have to upgrade our machine or find a different solution.

 Computer scientists have thought about this problem long before and came up with a brilliant solution called Thread Pool or Worker Pool.
 The idea is to have a limited pool of workers to process the tasks.
 Once a worker is done processing one task, it goes for handling the next task.
 So tasks keep waiting to be processed.
 This reduces the burst on CPU and memory and rather distributes the tasks over time.